The Gallium Neutrino Absorption Cross Section and its Uncertainty: The Ge electron capture rate

 where the overlap and exchange factors arise because, following Eq. (\ref{eq:ps}), canceling terms are implicitly included in the probabilities $P_K$, $P_L$, and $P_M$.
 We find the the result depends only weakly on whether we take these corrections from \cite{Bahcall62} or from \cite{Vatai70}.
 Evaluating this expression yields

-with $R= 1.333$.
 The uncertainty is determined from the standard deviations of the three atomic calculations reported in \cite{Bahcall97} and of the overlap and the exchange corrections of Bahcall and Vatai.
 These are combined in quadrature, then doubled to give the 95\% C.L. range given in Eq. (\ref{eq:dens2}).
-This procedure thus takes into account differences apparent from the spread among competing calculations, but not those that could arise if the calculations being compared employed common but flawed assumptions.\\ ~\\ In the second line of Eq. (\ref{eq:dens2}) we express the result in terms of the Schr\"{o}dinger density for an electron bound to a point charge $Z$, evaluated at the origin.
-The dimensionless proportionality factor $R$ is not too different from 1.
+This procedure thus takes into account differences apparent from the spread among competing calculations, but not those that could arise if the calculations being compared employed common but flawed assumptions.\\ ~\\ One can recast this numerical result in terms of a more familiar density, the Schr\"{o}dinger density for an electron bound to a point charge $Z$, evaluated at the origin.
+One finds